I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxva/ns-dxva-_dxva_blendcombination.md

 ## Members

+`wPictureSourceIndex`

+Specifies the uncompressed surface index, as defined by the contents of the DWORD pointed to by the <b>lpInputData</b> member of <a href="https://msdn.microsoft.com/library/windows/hardware/ff550469">DD_BEGINMOCOMPFRAMEDATA</a> in a prior call to <a href="https://msdn.microsoft.com/0038aedc-2e4f-4d89-878f-7f6f751015cc">DdMoCompBeginFrame</a>, of the picture to be combined with the graphic.
+This value is 0xFFFF if back-end hardware alpha blending is in use (when the <b>bConfigBlendType</b> member of <a href="..\dxva\ns-dxva-_dxva_configalphacombine.md">DXVA_ConfigAlphaCombine</a> is 1).

+`wBlendedDestinationIndex`

+Specifies the uncompressed surface index, as defined by the contents of the DWORD pointed to by the <b>lpInputData</b> member of DD_BEGINMOCOMPFRAMEDATA in a prior call to <b>DdMoCompBeginFrame</b>, of the combined picture to be created.
+This value is 0xFFFF if back-end hardware alpha blending is in use (when the <b>bConfigBlendType</b> member of DXVA_ConfigAlphaCombine is 1).

+This value cannot be equal to <b>wPictureSourceIndex</b> unless back-end hardware alpha blending is in use.

+`PictureSourceRect16thPel`

+Specifies the area of the source picture to be combined with the graphic image as a <a href="https://msdn.microsoft.com/library/windows/hardware/ff569234">RECT</a> structure.
+Dimensions are specified in units of one-sixteenth of the distance between sample values of the luminance component.
+(In other words, the members in the RECT structure are fixed-point representations that have 28 bits before the binary point and 4 bits after the binary point.)
+This one-sixteenth sample accuracy allows <b>PictureSourceRect16thPel</b> to contain the same accuracy as the <i>frame_centre_horizontal_offset</i> and <i>frame_centre_vertical_offset</i> pan-scan variables in MPEG-2 video.

+If the <b>bConfigPictureResizing</b> member of DXVA_ConfigAlphaCombine is zero, all dimensions in <b>PictureSourceRect16thPel</b> must be integer multiples of 16.

+`PictureDestinationRect`

+Specifies the area of the destination picture as a RECT structure.
+This will contain the area defined for the source picture by <b>PictureSourceRect16thPel</b>.

+If the <b>bConfigPictureResizing</b> member of <a href="..\dxva\ns-dxva-_dxva_configalphacombine.md">DXVA_ConfigAlphaCombine</a> is zero, the area specified by <b>PictureDestinationRect</b> must have the same width and height as the area specified by <b>PictureSourceRect16thPel</b>.
+If <b>PictureDestinationRect</b> differs in size from <b>PictureSourceRect16thPel</b>, the resampling method to be applied is not specified, but must have a quality that is at least equivalent to that of bilinear resampling.

+`GraphicSourceRect`

+Specifies the area of the source graphic image as a <a href="https://msdn.microsoft.com/library/windows/hardware/ff569234">RECT</a> structure.
+This area is combined with the part of the source picture specified by <b>PictureSourceRect16thPel</b> to create the alpha-blended picture.

+`GraphicDestinationRect`

+Specifies the area of the destination graphic image as a <a href="https://msdn.microsoft.com/library/windows/hardware/ff569234">RECT</a> structure.

+If the <b>bConfigGraphicResizing</b> member of DXVA_ConfigAlphaCombine is zero, the destination picture must have the same width and height as the area specified by <b>GraphicSourceRect</b>.
+If <b>GraphicDestinationRect</b> differs in size from <b>GraphicSourceRect</b>, the resampling method to be applied to the graphic image is not specified.
+However, the resampling method used should have a quality that is at least equivalent to a bilinear resampling of an AYUV surface that represents the blending information.

+`wBlendDelay`

+Specifies the number of milliseconds of delay prior to the blending combination going into effect.
+If back-end hardware blending is in use (for example, if the <b>bConfigBlendType</b> member of <a href="..\dxva\ns-dxva-_dxva_configalphacombine.md">DXVA_ConfigAlphaCombine</a> is 1), <b>wBlendDelay</b> contains the number of milliseconds of delay prior to the blending combination going into effect.
+If front-end blending is in use, this member has no meaning and must be zero.

 `bBlendOn`

 Specifies when a blending combination operation starts and stops.
 If back-end hardware blending is in use, blending is applied from the time specified in a blending combination operation (with <b>bBlendOn</b> equal to 1) until the execution time of a new blending combination (with <b>bBlendOn</b> equal to 1), or until the blending is disabled by a blending combination operation (with <b>bBlendOn</b> equal to zero).
 If back-end hardware blending is in use and <b>bBlendOn</b> is zero, the only other value in the alpha-blend combination buffer that has meaning is <b>wBlendDelay</b>.
 If front-end blending is in use, this member has no meaning and must be zero .